Hall of Fame voter who snubbed Jeter keeps ballot private - WHIZ News

 NEW YORK (AP) — The lone baseball writer who did not vote for Derek Jeter for the Hall of Fame chose to keep his or her ballot private.

 Jeter was on 396 of 397 ballots in voting announced Jan.
-21, elected along with Colorado Rockies slugger Larry Walker.
-They will be inducted into the Hall at Cooperstown on July 26.
+21, elected along with slugger Larry Walker.
+They will be inducted into the Hall at Cooperstown on July 26 along with catcher Ted Simmons and late players’ association head Marvin Miller, who were elected by the modern era committee in November.

 Mariano Rivera, Jeter’s Yankees teammate for five World Series titles, became the first unanimous pick last year when he was on all 425 ballots.